fluent/fluent-bit-docs/installation/windows.md

 ## Installing from EXE installer

 Download an EXE installer from the [download page](https://fluentbit.io/download/).
 It has both 32-bit and 64-bit builds.
 Choose one which is suitable for you.

-Then, double-click the EXE installer you've downloaded.
-Installation wizard will automatically start.
+Double-click the EXE installer you've downloaded.
+The installation wizard will automatically start.

 ![](<../.gitbook/assets/windows_installer (1) (1).png>)

 Click Next and proceed.
-By default, Fluent Bit is installed into `C:\Program Files\fluent-bit\`, so you should be able to launch fluent-bit as follow after installation.
+By default, Fluent Bit is installed into `C:\Program Files\fluent-bit\`, so you should be able to launch fluent-bit as follows after installation.

 ```
 PS> C:\Program Files\fluent-bit\bin\fluent-bit.exe -i dummy -o stdout